OaryanO/Weather-Forecaster/README.md

 ---

 ## 📜 License
-This project is **MIT Licensed**.
+This project is built by **Aryan Singh**.
 Feel free to use and improve it! 🚀

 ---